mikejgray/neon-nodes/README.md

 connection to a remove HANA server.
 Compared to the Voice Client, this has lower latency and allows for asynchronous messages from the HANA server.

+## Streaming Audio Client
+This client creates a Microphone object locally and sends raw chunks of audio to a remote handler.
+Responses are wav audio in a `bytes` representation.
+Byte messages are sent over a dedicated websocket, in addition to the websocket used by the [Websocket Client](#websocket-client) that handles JSON messages.

 ## Configuration
 This service is configured via `~/.config/neon/neon.yaml`.